scriptism/Tic-Toc-Tac-with-Python/README.md

-# Scriptism – Simple
+# Scriptism

-A tiny command-line tic tac toe game.
+A tiny command-line tic tac toe game, easy to use and entertaining.

 ## How to run